 1. The objectives of the standard are achieved notwithstanding non-compliance with the standard (First Way).

 The objectives of the standard are:

-(a) to ensure the bulk and scale of development is consistent with the existing and desired streetscape character,
+(a) to ensure that any building, by virtue of its height and scale, is consistent with the desired character of the locality,